Tax Commissioner's Office

 Available properties list: Click Here

-The list will be updated each Monday up until May 2.
+The July tax sale will include real property and also one personal property account.
+The list will be updated each Monday up until the sale.
 The tax sale starts at 10 a.m. on the Courthouse steps.
 Pre-registration starts at 9 a.m. in the Tax Commissioner's Office, 2nd floor, Douglas County Courthouse, 8700 Hospital Drive.

 Tax Sales Process Booklet: Click Here